What Does Trust Yourself Mean? A Closer Look at Brene Brown’s Anatomy of Trust

 1. Boundaries: Trust yourself by knowing and being transparent with your boundaries.

-And are you able to express your boundaries with others?
+And can you confidently express your boundaries with others?

 2. Reliability: A foundational baseline for trusting yourself and others.

 How reliable are you?
-When you decide that you will get up every morning to exercise, do you follow through?
+Do you follow through when you decide to get up every morning to exercise?

-Often I find I tend to be more reliable to others than I am to myself.
+Often, I find that I tend to be more reliable to others than I am to myself.
 This is something I want to work toward.
+When you fail to follow through on your commitments, you can lose trust in yourself, lowering your decision-making abilities and self-confidence.

-For a fresh perspective on this idea, see this story on mothering ourselves.
+For a fresh perspective, see this story on mothering ourselves.

 3. Accountability: Do you check in with yourself often?